 So, what’s your gender identity, then?

-This could change as I continue to explore, imagine, and identify what the fuck is going on with me. 🙂
+This will continue to change as I continue to explore, imagine, and identify what the fuck is going on with me. 🙂

 What does your gender expression look like now?

 This is also part of a process at the moment.
 Since starting to explore my gender identity, I’ve also been exploring how I might express that.
 I’ve had an earring for decades, and been shaving my underarms for about as long.
-For this, though, I started by shaving my beard (yes, that’s why I did that).
-I’ve been keeping my eyebrows trim.
+For this, though, I started by shaving off my beard of thirty years (yes, that’s why I did that).
+I began keeping my eyebrows trim.
 I shaved my shoulders once and can never go back.
-I’ve been keeping my nails longer.
-Nothing I’ve tried has felt wrong.
+I grew my fingernails out.
+Nothing I tried felt wrong.

 I tried growing my beard back and that felt really wrong.
 I lasted a week.